PaulBernier/castl/README.md

 ## LuaJIT

-If you want to use LuaJIT to execute code compiled with CASTL you can, but with some little drawbacks.
+Good news, if you want to use CASTL with LuaJIT, you can!

-First of all you'll have to compile LuaJIT with the -DLUAJIT\_ENABLE\_LUA52COMPAT option [http://luajit.org/extensions.html#lua52](http://luajit.org/extensions.html#lua52).
+The only point is that you'll have to compile LuaJIT with the -DLUAJIT\_ENABLE\_LUA52COMPAT option [http://luajit.org/extensions.html#lua52](http://luajit.org/extensions.html#lua52).
 Then you can use the `--jit` option of the castl command line:

      castl -qe --jit <file.js>

-Note that by using LuaJIT instead of Lua 5.2 VM you'll unfortunately lose:
+Note that by using LuaJIT instead of Lua 5.2 VM you'll unfortunately lose (for now):

-* regular expressions since [Lrexlib](http://rrthomas.github.io/lrexlib/) does not support LuaJIT for now
 * _with_ statement (not a big loss normally...)
-* eval() global function and Function() constructor

 ## Q&A